 - Compare and contrast the various modalities in terms of radiation sources, uses, and safety.

-3. Pathology (3 credit hours)
+3. Anatomy and Pathology (6 credit hours)

 - Explain the different disease states that are seen or treated within the field of radiology.

 - Determine which radiologic procedures are used in the diagnosis and treatment of various disease states.